mostafaabdullhuq/Twitter/README.md

 Live Demo: https://twiter.tech/ </br>
 User Guide Video: https://drive.google.com/file/d/1i_RWNFFNxRbUe5soyjw46cM_kYVc_JN1/view?usp=share_link

 ## Introduction

-Twitter-inspired social media platform designed for users to connect and share their thoughts with the world.</br> Users can create profiles, follow other users, and post tweets, photos, and videos for their followers to see.</br> The project also includes features like hashtags, mentions and trending topics making it easy for users to </br> discover new content and connect with others in real-time.
+Twitter-inspired social media platform designed for users to connect and share their thoughts with the world.</br>
+Users can create profiles, follow other users, and post tweets, photos, and videos for their followers to see.</br>
+The project also includes features like hashtags, mentions and trending topics making it easy for users to</br>
+discover new content and connect with others in real-time.
+Building the website, we used Tailwind CSS and</br>
-Bulding the website we used Tailwind CSS and </br> designed the website according to the user's broweser default,considering wether it was light or dark mode.</br>
+designed the website according to the user's browser default, considering whether it was light or dark mode.</br>

 You can read more about the list of services and the database structure through out the<a href="https://github.com/mostafaabdullhuq/Twitter/blob/main/Twitter%20Clone%20Documentation.pdf"> Official Documentation</a>